Qbeast-io/qbeast-spark/CONTRIBUTING.md

 ## post 1.0.0 release

-We'll apply Semantic Versioning rules as defined at (semver.org)[https://semver.org].
+We'll apply Semantic Versioning rules as defined at [semver.org](https://semver.org).

 ## Snapshots

 Snapshots can be made available for internal and test purposes.
-In this case the versioning to be applied is: <new-version-number>-<short-commit-sha>-SNAPSHOT
+In this case the versioning to be applied is: `<new-version-number>-<short-commit-sha>-SNAPSHOT`

-Example: 0.6.2-badfbadf-SNAPSHOT
+Example: `0.6.2-badfbadf-SNAPSHOT`

 # Community Values